Watts-Lab/deliberation-assets/projects/santoro/partner_swap/v1/game/round_2_instructions/round_2_breakout_instructions_shown_to_Democrats.md

 ### Instructions

-Please have a 10-minute conversation with your partner about gun rights.
-Specifically, discuss whether or not you agree there should be strong restrictions on the purchase and possession of guns.
+Please have a 10-minute conversation with your partner.
+Specifically, discuss the following: Share with your partner your life story.
+Do not discuss any other topic.

 Please note that your partner favors the Republican Party.